How Much Does a Pharmacy Tech Make

 A career in the pharmacy field is very promising as the whole pharmaceutical industry is expected to grow about 10% per year for the next decade.
 Rising numbers of people diagnosed with chronic diseases, especially in younger adults, and the constant innovation of new pharmaceutical drugs all play a factor in this growth.
 Job opportunities are especially good for those with previous experience, formal training, or certification.

-The essential role of a pharmacy technician is assisting a licensed pharmacist in the dispensing of prescription medication.
+The essential role of a pharmacy technician is to assist a licensed pharmacist in dispensing prescription medication.
 Of course, this implies that these individuals can find work wherever there is a pharmacy, specifically within grocery stores, drug stores, and even in hospitals.
 Because of the prevalence of pharmacies in these many locations, the growth rate of jobs in the industry comes as no surprise, giving individuals the opportunity for advancement as well.

 Like many other professions, there are a number of factors that together exert significant influence over the salary of pharmacy technicians.
 Just some of these factors to consider include training, industry, and various components related to location.